Abuse of Minors-Obligation to Report Policy

-- Cars considered abandoned (not bearing current parking permit and/or current license plate) will be towed at owners' expense.
+- Vehicles considered abandoned (not bearing current parking permit and/or current vehicle registration and a valid license plate on the vehicle) will be towed at owner's(s') expense.

-- Resident students are permitted to park only one car on campus at any time.
+- A student residing on campus is permitted to park only one vehicle on campus at any time.

-- A bike rack is provided near the gazebo between the Fulmer and Jones Centers.
+- A bike rack is located behind Fulmer Center.
 Bicycles are not permitted in any College building.

-- Loud music/bass is prohibited while in all Goldey-Beacom College parking lots.
+- Loud music/amplified bass is prohibited while in all Goldey-Beacom College parking lots.

-Emergencies: In the event of an emergency regarding vehicular batteries or locked vehicles, please contact the Student Affairs Office or Security.
-If a battery pack is required, the student requesting the battery pack is required to complete a waiver form and provide his/her current Student ID or valid Driver's License.
-Goldey-Beacom College cannot be held liable for damages done to vehicles while on campus.
+Emergencies: In the event of an emergency regarding vehicular batteries or locked vehicles, please contact the Student Affairs Office or Campus Security.
+If a battery pack is required, the student requesting the battery pack is required to complete a waiver form and provide an updated Lightning Card or valid Driver's License.
 College personnel are not permitted to assist other than by providing the use of a telephone or allowing equipment to be signed out.
+Goldey-Beacom College cannot be held liable for damages to vehicles while on campus.

 Personal Care Attendant Policy